Publishing and Promoting Your Book

 When is your book considered published?
 Whenever you decide!

-You can make your book publicly available online and export it in one of the available export formats at any point.
+You can make your book publicly available online and make it available for export at any point.
 It’s easy to make changes and updates, so you can “publish” as many times as you need to.

 |Proofreading and copyediting||No||Finalize text for publication|